scalar-labs/scalar-kubernetes/docs/ScalarDLSupportedDatabase.md

-# Set up a Scalar DL supported database
+# Set up a database

 This guide generally explains how to set up a database for Scalar DL in AWS.